The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route depart most frequently from Roma Termini and arrive in Genève.
+Omio customers travelling this route book their trains from Roma Termini to Genève.

 Here are some other resources that might have the information you need